Counter-Currents

 I have already dispensed with the second condition.

-The third and fourth conditions boil down to the same thing: whether or not a people’s freedom benefits others, which misses the whole point of national sovereignty, which means nothing if it does not guard one’s freedom to displease other people.
+The third and fourth boil down to the same thing: whether or not a people’s freedom benefits others, which misses the whole point of national sovereignty, which means nothing if it does not guard one’s freedom to displease other people.

-But, lest his own homeland wither under the cold gaze of Realpolitik, Hazony hastens to add that just because one rejects a universal right to self-determination, it would be “repugnant” to dispense with moral considerations altogether.
+But, lest his own homeland wither under the cold eye of Realpolitik, Hazony hastens to add that just because one rejects a universal right to self-determination, it would be “repugnant” to dispense with moral considerations altogether.
 A mind unburdened by any moral scruples can conceive of many different ways a nation might pursue its interests at the expense of others.
 But we can’t foresee and control all the consequences of our actions.
 Thus it is always possible that all our cleverness might make us worse off than if we had simply stuck to basic moral principles.
 This is, of course, why people adopt general moral principles in the first place.

 Related